RBEGamer/AtomicChess/src/src_mechanic/README.md

 ## HARDWARE REVISIONS

-* HARDWARE_PROD_V1 => Contains a all CAD files for the first generation with standard xy configuration
 * HARDWARE_PROD_V2 => Contains the final version with CoreXY configuration.
 For this a control board (SKR) with Marlin needed.
 Firmware in `src_marlinfw`.
+* HARDWARE_PROD_V1 => Contains a all CAD files for the first generation with standard xy configuration; this version was used on the fh aachen hit 06.02.2021s.

+* HARDWARE DEV => Contains the IKEA Lack Table Version of the chess table using self developed hardware and pcbs and a two coil system.
+* HARDWARE_MOCKUP => Contains the first mockup and concept testing version; only images.

+## NOTES

+The software `atc_controller` and `atc_qtui` is compatible with all versions of the hardware.
+The only difference is the configuration file `atccontrollerconfig.ini` which need modification to the new board size and controller type (SPI or Marlin).